Swedish Hockey League

-The league was founded in 1975 as the Elitserien (in English the Swedish Elite League or SEL), and initially featured 10 teams, though this was expanded to 12 for the 1987–88 season.
-The league was renamed the SHL in 2013, and in 2014, a number of format changes were announced, including an expansion to 14 teams to be finalized prior to the 2015–16 season, and a new format for promotion from and relegation to HockeyAllsvenskan, the second tier league.
+The league was founded in 1975 as the Elitserien (known in English as the Swedish Elite League or SEL), and initially featured 10 teams, though this was expanded to 12 for the 1987–88 season.
+The league was renamed the SHL in 2013, and in 2014, a number of format changes were announced, including an expansion to 14 teams to be finalized prior to the 2015–16 season, and a new format for promotion from and relegation to HockeyAllsvenskan, the second-tier league.

 Teams from the SHL participate in the IIHF's annual Champions Hockey League (CHL), competing for the European Trophy.
-Participation is based on the strength of the various leagues in Europe (excluding the European/Asian Kontinental Hockey League).
+Participation is based on the strength of the various leagues in Europe, which excludes the European/Asian Kontinental Hockey League (KHL).
 Going into the 2022–23 CHL season, the SHL was ranked the No. 1 league in Europe, allowing them to send their top five teams to compete in the CHL.

+In 2025, for the 13th consecutive year, The Hockey Writers ranked the SHL the third strongest professional hockey league in the world, behind the second ranked KHL and the top ranked National Hockey League (NHL).

 History

 The Swedish Ice Hockey Championship was awarded for the first time in 1922, only two years after ice hockey was introduced in Sweden by the American film director Raoul Le Mat.
 At this point, the Swedish Championships were held as a separate tournament.
 It was not until the 1952–53 season that the championship was awarded to the winner of the top-tier hockey league, which at the time was Division I.